As more people become eligible to get vaccinated in the region, supply of vaccine remains an issue

 The slots are in high demand: One round was full in 30 minutes.

-Mike Johnson, 74, and his wife, Thalia Assura, who live in the Palisades neighborhood of D.C., tried three times Friday to register for an appointment — using a phone, iPad and laptop — with no success.
+Mike Johnson, 74, and his wife, Thalia Assuras, who live in the Palisades neighborhood of D.C., tried three ways Friday to register for an appointment — using a phone, iPad and laptop — with no success.
 They haven’t seen two of their three grandchildren in a year because of the pandemic, and Johnson worries about the virus because he has a history of COPD, high blood pressure, cancer and heart disease.

 “You got on at 9 a.m.,” he said, “and at 9:01, everything is gone.”

-Note: Correction: This article has been updated to correct the name of Thalia Assuras.